SolaceLabs/customer-controlled-region-reference-architectures/eks/README.md

 The section describes the architecture reference Terraform project for deploying an Amazon EKS cluster.
 This information includes Kubernetes components and configuration that:

- * are required (or highly recommended) to operate successfully with Solace PubSub+ Cloud
+ * are required (or highly recommended) to operate successfully with Solace Cloud
- * are recommended but not required to successfully deploy PubSub+ Cloud
+ * are recommended but not required to successfully deploy Solace Cloud
- * are available to produce a working cluster but where Solace is not opinionated on what to use (an option or the configuration had to be selected as part of the Terraform and doesn't impact the installation of PubSub+ Cloud)
+ * are available to produce a working cluster but where Solace is not opinionated on what to use (an option or the configuration had to be selected as part of the Terraform and doesn't impact the installation of Solace Cloud)

 Review these sections below: [networking](#eks-network), [cluster configuration](#eks-cluster-configure), and [access to and from the cluster](#eks-access).